indeedeng/proctor-pipet/README.md

 # Proctor Pipet

+---

+**This repository is now archived, the contents have been moved to https://github.com/indeedeng/proctor**

+---

 Proctor Pipet is a Java web application that provides a simple REST API to [Proctor](https://github.com/indeedeng/proctor).

 Through this API, other programming languages only need an HTTP client to use Proctor.
 This makes it easy to get test groups from a non-JVM web backend language like PHP or Python.